jpabadir/pace-c/documentation/tech-directives/linting.md

 ### Front-end

 While in the src/front-end directory, run `eslint src/*.js --fix` to lint your code using the project's ESLint standard presets.

+### Back-end

+While in the src/back-end directory, run `eslint src/*.js --fix` to lint your code using the project's ESLint standard presets.